Chitosan

 BY MOUTH:

-• For high blood pressure: Up to 3 grams daily of a table salt product containing chitosan (Symbiosal) has been used instead of regular table salt.
+• For high cardiovascular health: Up to 3 grams daily of a table salt product containing chitosan (Symbiosal) has been used instead of regular table salt.

 APPLIED TO THE SKIN: